-Therefore, be it resolved that the Mar Vista Community Council support CF 15-0129-S1 and the City's to implement a permanent ordinance in conformity with the Mello Act of 1982.
+Therefore, be it resolved that the Mar Vista Community Council is FOR, IF AMENDED CF 15-0129-S1 and the City's to implement a permanent ordinance in conformity with the Mello Act of 1982.

-Therefore, be it further resolved that the Mar Vista Community Council request the Los Angeles City Council consider amending the proposed ordinance to require a New Housing Development in the Coastal Zone include 20 percent of either Very Low Income, Low Income or Moderate Income units, or a mixture thereof, instead of the tiered inclusionary unit schedule proposed in the current draft ordinance.
+Therefore, be it further resolved that the Mar Vista Community Council request the Los Angeles City Council consider amending the proposed ordinance to require a New Housing Development in the Coastal Zone include 20 percent of either Extremely Low Income, Very Low Income, Low Income, or Moderate Income units, or a mixture thereof, instead of the tiered inclusionary unit schedule proposed in the current draft ordinance.